GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Now styling my technical documentation page for the responsive web design project in freecodecamp.org

 **Thoughts**: I haven't code yesterday as I have assignments to do, and the midterm exam is finally approaching next week.
 And I need to finish my school works first to maintain my scholarship, but I will give some time to practice programming and web development.

+### Day 80: April 27, 2021 | Wednesday

+**Today's Progress**: This day, I work on my media quieries for my technical documentation page in freecodecamp.org

+**Thoughts**: I feel tired and sleepy this day because of our midterm exams and assignments that we need to pass this term.
+But I hope, I can finish my documentation page by tomorrow.

+### Day 81: April 28, 2021 | Thusrday

+**Today's Progress**: Finally Finished by technical documentation page in freecodecamp.org

+**Thoughts**: I'm tired today because I think I'm supposed to sleep in the afternoon where I feel sleepy at that moment and ended up installing and playing video games on pc.
+But thanks to God I finished my documentation today.
+And I based some of the stylings in the example by the freecodecamp.org on their technical documentation as I don't right now how to perform other kinds of stuff like some positioning.